 Costs of Installing a Whole-House FanSo you can save a significant amount during the warm months if you have a whole-house fan, but these appliances will obviously come with an initial cost.
 According to Fixr, the average cost across the country for a low-cost whole-house fan is $700 to $900.
 However, on the high end you can expect to spend between $2,000 to $2,700.
 But the average is roughly $1,250 to $1,830.

 If you are interested in using a whole-house fan, but aren’t sure if you have the funds to pay for it, you could take advantage of a program available in California called the HERO loan.
 These loans provide financing for energy efficiency and resource upgrades, such as solar panels, new windows, or low-flow toilets.
 They can also be used to help fund your whole house fan purchase and installation.
 However, they can create complications with financing and selling your home, so talk with an expert before using a HERO loan.

 Enhance Your Indoor Air with Whole-House Fans and Air PurifiersIf you want to improve your home’s air, a whole-house fan is an energy-efficient solution, providing you house with a cooling breeze from the ground floor to the attic.
 It reduces concentrations of indoor air pollution through mechanical ventilation while keeping your home more comfortable.

 Another important aspect of quality indoor air is purification.
 With an air purifier from Oransi, you’ll have advanced filtration that eliminates a high percentage of particles, including dust, dander, pollen, and mold spores.

-Our air purifiers use the latest technologies, such as HEPA filters, UV light, and efficient motors, to give your home a high level of purification.
+Our air purifiers use the safest and most effective technologies including high efficiency air filters and a strong motor to give your home a high level of purification.
 Contact our staff to learn more about air purifiers from Oransi and how you can use the machines to improve your home!